 Fr.
 Jonathan gave us a great talk on the 4 levels of happiness.
 Here is a PDF of his presentation on Four Levels of Happiness.

-also showed us how these are all taught in the Catholic Faith, and he
+He also showed us how these are all taught in the Catholic Faith, and

-can reach him through his website: www.martha7.com.
+you can reach him through his website: www.martha7.com.

 We had an awesome presentation and discussion from Dr. Bob Schulz ("the" Dr. Bob!) on "Leadership and Purpose in Your Professional Life."
 He taught us, with lots of great stories and examples, and with his great energy of course, that most of leadership is doing what you would want others to do to you, and to look and see if you are making other smile.